Jaelon Acklin

-Jaelon Acklin (born August 10, 1995) is an American former professional football wide receiver who played for five seasons in the Canadian Football League (CFL).
+Jaelon D. Acklin (born August 10, 1995) is an American former professional football wide receiver who played for five seasons in the Canadian Football League (CFL).
 He played college football at Western Illinois.
-Acklin has been a member of the Baltimore Ravens, Hamilton Tiger-Cats, and Ottawa Redblacks.
+Acklin was a member of the Baltimore Ravens, Hamilton Tiger-Cats, and Ottawa Redblacks.

+Early life

+Jaelon D. Acklin was born on August 10, 1995, in Springfield, Missouri.
+He attended Liberty High School in Mountain View, Missouri.

 College career

-Acklin played college football for Western Illinois.